Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Experiments

-\textbf{Imbalanced setting.} In \cref{tab:accResults}, under imbalanced class distributions, all methods suffer a performance drop relative to the standard setting, yet integrating our model markedly narrows this gap.
-On CIFAR10 with a buffer of 200, DER\texttt{++} with ODEDM maintains 40.9\% Class-IL accuracy under imbalance versus 28.7\% without ODEDM (a 12 pp improvement).
-On CIFAR100 with a buffer of $500$, the model-enabled DER\texttt{++} matches or exceeds the vanilla best, scoring 10.2\% compared to 8.4\%.
-Even for TINYIMG, where imbalance inflicts the steepest declines, our approach consistently outperforms its non-augmented counterparts, demonstrating robustness to skewed data streams.
+\textbf{Imbalanced setting.} In \Cref{tab:accResults}, under imbalanced class distributions, all methods exhibit a decline in performance compared to the standard setting.
+However, the integration of our model mitigates this degradation, particularly for the DER family, VR-MCL and POCL.
+For instance, on CIFAR10 with a buffer size of 200, DER\texttt{++} augmented with ODEDM achieves 40.9\% $ACC_5$ accuracy under imbalance, compared to 28.7\% without ODEDM.
+Similarly, on CIFAR100 with a buffer size of 5120, DER\texttt{++}refresh with ODEDM improves from 5.8\% to 15.2\%.
+In contrast, for TINYIMG, where class imbalance induces a severe performance drop, ODEDM yields only marginal improvements over its non-augmented counterparts, showing a greater challenge in this dataset.

-\textbf{Forgetting curve.} In order to investigate the effectiveness of our methods in mitigating catastrophic forgetting over multiple tasks, we consider performing the forgetting curve analysis.
-Specifically, we train various models with and without ODEDM on CIFAR10 under standard settings, while the maximum memory size is 200.
-Once each task switches, we calculate the classification error on all previously seen tasks, and the results are presented in \cref{fig:forgetting_curve}.
-From the empirical results, we can observe that the proposed ODEDM achieve significantly lower forgetting across all tasks compared to the other baselines.
-Such a result indicates that the proposed approach can preserve more critical data samples, which can encourage the model to combat network forgetting.
+\textbf{Forgetting rate.} To assess the effectiveness of the proposed method in mitigating catastrophic forgetting across sequential tasks, we perform a forgetting rate analysis on CIFAR10 under the standard setting, considering buffer sizes of 200, 500, and 5120.
+At each task transition, the classification error on all previously encountered tasks is computed, and the results are presented in \cref{fig:forgetting_curve}.
+The empirical results demonstrate that models augmented with ODEDM consistently achieve lower forgetting scores (smaller score is better) across all tasks compared to their non-augmented baselines.
+The findings indicate that ODEDM enhances the preservation of informative samples, thereby improving the model’s ability to counteract network forgetting over time.

-\textbf{Short- and long-term memory.} To investigate the dynamic process between the short-term and long-term memory buffers during the training process.
-Specifically, we train the proposed ODEDM on the CIFAR10, the CIFAR100 and the TINYIMG using three different memory configurations and the results are provided in \cref{tab:cifar10_full,tab:cifar100_full,tab:tinyimg_full} from the SM in \cref{sec:appendix-b}.
-From the empirical results, we can have several observetions~: (1) For the CIFAR10 and TINYIMG, using a large capacity for the long-term memory buffer can achieve a good performance; (2) The proposed ODEDM achieve different classification results when using the similar proportion of the short- and long-term memory buffers; (3) When considering a large memory capacity (the maximum number of memorised samples is 5120), changing the proportion of the short- and long-term memory buffer does not influence the model's performance significantly.